Christmas is returning for only the second time at The Wizarding World of Harry Potter!

 Given just how, well, magical the new projection-mapping show is, it’s easily the most popular part of Christmas in The Wizarding World of Harry Potter (not surprising, given how well-attended Nighttime Lights was over the summer).
 In order to ensure you have the best vantage point for The Magic of Christmas at Hogwarts, we’ve compiled a few handy-dandy tips.
 Please stick to these in order to maximize your enjoyment of the show – not to mention maximizing your sanity.

 - If you are interested in catching the first posted showtime, you should arrive at the viewing area 35 minutes early.
-(Or, alternatively, you can shoot for the unannounced performance, which always happens 30 minutes beforehand – but you’ll still need to get there early.)
-The first posted showing is typically at 6:00 pm.
+(Or, alternatively, you can shoot for the unannounced performance, which usually happens 30 minutes beforehand – but you’ll still need to get there early.)
+The first posted showing is typically at 6:00 pm, and usually runs every 30 minutes until park close.

 - If you are aiming for one of the final two showtimes, you should be able to arrive only five minutes before they’re scheduled to kick off and still get a great seat.
 (This sure beats the two or three hours that many guests will spend camping out at the viewing area before the first performance of the evening!)